edf-org/TSCA-Map/README.md

-# TSCA-Map
+# EDF's Chemical Exposure Action Map
-Dataset creation for facilities displayed in EDF's TSCA Chemical Releases map
+This page contains more detail on the code and methodology underlying EDF's Chemical Exposure Action Map, located at [TBD].